s-samNg/s-samNg.github.io/README.md

 # Dial-CloudCampus
-A javascript dial from scratch
+A javascript dial from scratch.